kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 Kind e2e tests run kubelet with `--fail-swap-on=false` and the default developer configuration for `hack/local-up-cluster` allows for running developer clusters with swap enabled.

-We need to support the `--fail-swap-on=false` for both cgroup v1 and cgroupv2.
-We will not support KEP-2400 with cgroup v1.
+Now, `--fail-swap-on=false` is supported for both cgroup v1 and cgroupv2 although KEP-2400 does not support cgroup v1.
-So when one wants to GA this feature, we need to have a way to disable workloads from using swap while keeping the feature toggle on.
+This is achieved by the newly introduced `MemorySwap` called `NoSwap`, which serves as the default swap behavior, that will disable swap usage on the node while keeping the feature active.
-To address this, we will propose a new field to `MemorySwap` called `NoSwap`.
-This will disable swap usage on the node while keeping the feature active.
+In addition, nodes that support cgroups v1 only would be able to only use `NoSwap`, i.e. in such environments containers will be restricted from having access to swap.

-This can address existing use cases where `--fail-swap-on=false` in cgroupv1 and still allow us to turn this feature on.
+This addresses existing use cases where `--fail-swap-on=false` in cgroupv1 and still allow us to turn this feature on.

 #### Exhausting swap resource